ianstormtaylor/superstruct/docs/reference.md

 ## Errors

-Superstruct throws detailed errors when data is invalid, so that you can build extremely precise errors of your own to give your end users the best possible experience.
+Superstruct per default throws detailed errors when data is invalid, so that you can build extremely precise errors of your own to give your end users the best possible experience.

 ### Error Properties